Applegammer/rgb332converter/README.md

 ## Introduction

 This is an education project, so it isn't for commercial use.
-Learning programming process it isn't only to do some course from the internet, so I've decided to create this project to try use python in practice.
-If for someone my program will be useful that will be great!
-To create my program I've used external sources e.g most popular "Stack Overflow" or generally the Internet.
-So if you decide copy my code, feel free, you can do it whatever you want with the code.
-As I said from the begin, project was created only for education and for a start with programming in Python.
+It isn't only about taking a course from the internet when learning programming, so I created this project to try python in practice.
+That would be great if my program was useful to someone!
+In creating my program, I used external sources such as the most popular "Stack Overflow" or, more generally, the Internet.
+Hence, if you decide to copy my code, you can do whatever you like with it.
+As I said from the begin, project was created only for education and to learn Python programming.

 ## Technologies
-Project is created with:
+Project is create with:
 * Vscode: _1.67.2_
 * Python version: _3.10.4_
 * Pillow (PIL Fork): _9.2.0_